 The National Autistic Society has produced an autism guide for tourism in partnership with Visit England (LINK) and England’s Inclusive Tourism Action Group.
 The guide offers advice to tourist venues and other services to improve autistic people's experience by making small changes which can make a big difference to them.
 The guide includes information on:

 Visual supports can be extremely useful to help prepare the autistic person for change.
-The NAS has downloadable information:
+You can find out more information by clicking the link below:

 Many airports now offer support to autistic travellers.
 Below is some specific information: